TDConnors/Twitchguide/README.md

 # BITSMITHS!

-This is the repository for the Bitsmiths team in Dr. Morse's CS 461 class.
+This is the repository for the Bitsmiths team in Dr. Morse's CS Senior Project class.
 Class work and projects will be stored here.

-## Contact ##
+## Contact

 * Repo Admin/Developer Brandon Hunt Bhunt12@wou.edu
 * Developer Kyle Walsh Kwalsh@wou.edu